How to get Amazon Retail Analytics

 Let’s examine what Amazon Retail Analytics really is and if it is going to help you.

 If there’s one company that has definitely led the way when it comes to analytics and retail, it is Amazon.
 In today’s world where there are advancements in technology every day, what is dangerous is to “not evolve”, and you can see this in everything that Amazon does, from their retail business to their media dealings and their technology services.
 The complex product recommendation offerings and mailing list services offered by Amazon are some of the most impressive in the world.
 They first started out with basic measurement – the kind of traffic counting and simple tracking that people use when they are just getting started with their websites.
+One can use SellerPrime’s free tool for checking your Amazon Listing Quality for the product.

 It did not take long, however, for them to add more complex reporting.
 In the world of retail, knowing how many people are browsing your site is only half the battle.
 Amazon likes to track orders, revenue, average order value and even loss-leaders.
 There are many products on the Amazon store these days that would be cost-prohibitive for them to sell by themselves but that prove popular when offered with other items.
 Amazon offers those products because they know that they bring back repeat customers and make them more money than they lose in terms of storage, shipping and overheads.